NachoXS15/XSTCH-Logs/README.md

 Target:

-- Keep track of every log and client from XSTCH Company:
+- Full-Stack project created to keep track of every log and client from XSTCH Company:
     - Client
     - Service
     - Egress Date